USTR expected to notify Congress soon of services trade talks

-WASHINGTON (Reuters) - The Trade Representative’s office is expected to notify Congress soon of its plan to enter into talks with the European Union and more than a dozen other countries on a pact to tear down barriers to trade in finance and other service industry sectors, industry officials said on Monday.
+WASHINGTON, Jan 14 (Reuters) - The U.S. Trade Representative’s office is expected to notify Congress soon of its plan to enter into talks with the European Union and more than a dozen other countries on a pact to tear down barriers to trade in finance and other service industry sectors, industry officials said on Monday.

 “We’re hearing it could be in the next couple of days,” one industry official said, speaking on condition he not be identified.
 “We’re very excited about it.”